pweex2/pweex2/README.md

 # 👋 Hi, I’m Wayne

-I’m a backend engineer passionate about building scalable systems, automating infrastructure, and solving real-world problems with clean architecture and Go.
+Backend engineer passionate about scalable systems, infrastructure automation, and solving real-world problems with clean architecture and Golang.

 ---